splunk/splunk-sdk-java/README.md

 ### Use Maven to build projects

-   You can use [Apache Maven](http://maven.apache.org/) to build your Splunk SDK for Java projects with a few updates to your project's **pom.xml** file.
+   You can use [Apache Maven](http://maven.apache.org/) to build your Splunk Enterprise SDK for Java projects with a few updates to your project's **pom.xml** file.
 You can retrieve all necessary dependencies and build your project.

-   To add the Splunk SDK for Java JAR file as a dependency:
+   To add the Splunk Enterprise SDK for Java JAR file as a dependency:

    1. Add the repository to your project's **pom.xml** file: